 Entry fee – £55

-The “London of the North” is how no one has ever described Manchester, but their marathon is around the same time and, in recent years, exactly the same distance too.
+The “London of the North” is how no one has ever described Manchester, but their marathon is a little earlier in the month and, in recent years, exactly the same distance too.
+It means you’re ready make the most of the summer that bit sooner!

 The course is flat, fast and well supported.
 Perfect for marathoning.
 The organisers also claim it’s the friendliest marathoner and anyone who has visited the Greater Manchester area would agree.